Cleveland State University

-Cleveland State University (CSU) is a public research university in Cleveland, Ohio.
+Cleveland State University (CSU) is a public research university in Cleveland, Ohio, United States.
 It was established in 1964 and opened for classes in 1965 after acquiring the entirety of Fenn College, a private school that had been in operation since 1923.
-CSU absorbed the Cleveland-Marshall College of Law (since renamed the Cleveland State University College of Law) in 1969.
-Today it is part of the University System of Ohio, has more than 120,000 alumni, and offers over 200 academic programs.
+CSU absorbed the Cleveland-Marshall School of Law in 1969.
+Today it is part of the University System of Ohio, has more than 120,000 alumni, and offers over 200 academic programs amongst eight colleges.
 It is classified among "R2: Doctoral Universities – High research activity".

 History

 Public education in Cleveland was first started in 1870, when Cleveland YMCA began to offer free classes.
 By 1921, the program had grown enough to become separate from YMCA, being renamed Cleveland YMCA School of Technology.
 Two years later, the school offered courses towards a bachelor's degree for the first time.
 This is now regarded as Fenn College's founding date, although the college would not be formally renamed until 1929.
 Fenn College took over several buildings in the area including Fenn Tower, Stilwell Hall, and Foster Hall.

 In 1964, the State of Ohio purchased the entirety of Fenn College's campus in downtown Cleveland and established a commuter college that targeted area residents.
 This new institution became known as Cleveland State University.
+The university consisted of the Fenn College of Engineering (now the Washkewicz College of Engineering), the colleges of business administration, arts and sciences, and education.
 Industrialist James J. Nance served as Chair of the first Board of Trustees.
-Over the next several decades, Cleveland State University quickly grew in size, and claimed over 15,000 students in 1997.
-However, only six hundred students resided in University housing.

-In the mid 2000s, President Michael Schwartz ended open admissions and implemented a vision to move from a U.S. News & World Report fourth tier university to a second tier university.
+Over the next several decades, Cleveland State University quickly grew in size and claimed over 15,000 students in 1997.
+However, only six hundred students resided in university housing.
+In the mid-2000s, President Michael Schwartz ended open admissions and implemented a vision to move from a U.S. News & World Report fourth-tier university to a second-tier university.
+The university entered into a partnership with Northeast Ohio Medical University in 2008.

+In 2012, CSU opened the Galleries At CSU on Euclid Avenue.
+Also in 2012, Cleveland State University partnered with the South China University of Technology allowing students to complete their education and receive joint degrees.
+In 2018, CSU established the CSU School of Film and Media Arts, having used a $7.5 million appropriation from the State of Ohio to renovate an entire floor of the IdeaStream Center at Playhouse Square.
+It is the first standalone film school in Ohio.

 On March 11, 2020, an email was sent to Cleveland State students regarding the changes made due to the coronavirus pandemic.
 Classes were all switched to remote learning.

 Campus

 CSU's main campus in downtown Cleveland is bounded on the east and west by Interstate 90 and East 17th Street, respectively; and by Payne Avenue to the north and Carnegie Avenue on the south.
-It also has a satellite campus in Westlake, Ohio which is in the Greater Cleveland metropolitan area in Cuyahoga County.
-As of spring 2013, the combined student body (undergraduate and graduate students) totaled over 17,000.
+It also has a satellite campus in Westlake, Ohio, included in the Greater Cleveland area.